 Luggage that weighs around 10lbs. or less, like Delsey, is ideal.
 If the bag or online description doesn’t state the weight, you can always find it online at the luggage brand’s website.

-Now that you know the type of luggage to get, focus to keep the contents as lightweight as possible.
+Now that you know the type of luggage and packing cubes to get, focus to keep the contents as lightweight as possible.
 Airline requirements aside, it’s never any fun to begin your vacation with a wrenched shoulder or stiff neck.

-Weather on a spring or fall Europe or Columbia (USA) river cruise can be unpredictable.
+The weather on a spring or fall Europe river cruise can be unpredictable.
 Early spring can bring chilly winds that rush down the river or bright blue cloudless skies to make a walk on the sun deck totally enjoyable.
 Fall cruises can be chilly and drizzly or totally gorgeous autumn days.
 You just never know.
 So it’s important be able to dress in layers no matter what the season.

 Some devout spring and fall river cruisers bring silk undergarments and then layer with thin clothing like cotton tops for women and long-sleeve pullovers for men.
 A flannel-lined water-repellent windbreaker or lightweight parka (that you wear from home) plus hat and gloves are a good idea, too.
 Even for spring and fall, bring one warm scarf to tuck inside your jacket.
 Add a few dressier, thin scarves too, for a quick way to change an outfit.